Simone Weil: Three Forms of the Implicit Love of God

 In Waiting for God, Weil explains that the three forms of implicit love of God are (1) love of neighbour (2) love of the beauty of the world and (3) love of religious ceremonies.
 As Weil writes, by loving these three objects (neighbour, world's beauty and religious ceremonies), one indirectly loves God before "God comes in person to take the hand of his future bride," since prior to God's arrival, one's soul cannot yet directly love God as the object.
-Love of neighbour occurs (i) when the strong treat the weak as equals, (ii) when people give personal attention to those that otherwise seem invisible, anonymous, or non-existent, and (iii) when we look at and listen to the afflicted as they are, without explicitly thinking about God—i.e., Weil writes, when "God in us" loves the afflicted, rather than we loving them in God.
+Love of neighbour occurs (i) when the strong treat the weak as equals, (ii) when people give personal attention to those that otherwise seem invisible, anonymous, or non-existent, and (iii) when people look at and listen to the afflicted as they are, without explicitly thinking about God—i.e., Weil writes, when "God in us" loves the afflicted, rather than people loving them in God.
 Second, Weil explains, love of the world's beauty occurs when humans imitate God's love for the cosmos: just as God creatively renounced his command over the world—letting it be ruled by human autonomy and matter's "blind necessity"—humans give up their imaginary command over the world, seeing the world no longer as if they were the world's center.
 Finally, Weil explains, love of religious ceremonies occurs as an implicit love of God, when religious practices are pure.
-Weil writes that purity in religion is seen when "faith and love do not fail," and most absolutely, in the Eucharist.
+Weil writes that purity in religion is seen when "faith and love do not fail", and most absolutely, in the Eucharist.

 Works

+Weil's most famous works were published posthumously.
 According to Lissa McCullough, Weil would likely have been "intensely displeased" by the attention paid to her life rather than her works.
 She believed it was her writings that embodied the best of her, not her actions and definitely not her personality.
 Weil had similar views about others, saying that if one looks at the lives of great figures in separation from their works, it "necessarily ends up revealing their pettiness above all", as it's in their works that they have put the best of themselves.

-Weil's most famous works were published posthumously.

-In the decades since her death, her writings have been assembled, annotated, criticized, discussed, disputed, and praised.
-Along with some twenty volumes of her works, publishers have issued more than thirty biographies, including Simone Weil: A Modern Pilgrimage by Robert Coles, Harvard's Pulitzer-winning professor, who calls Weil 'a giant of reflection.'